 After a few days we noticed she was having very bad diarrhea.
 Unsure if it was stress or something else, we took her to the vet and found she had contracted giardia.

 It was a very scary time for us.
 We cleaned like never before to try and get rid of the parasite.
-It took months before poor Booker was deemed clean and clear.
-Sadly to this day, Booker has a terrible stomach.
+It took months before poor Booker was clean and clear.
+To this day, Booker has a terrible stomach.
 She can have diarrhea if she gets too excited.
 Also the scent of her poop can gag a maggot.

 During this early time with her I began to regret her.
 We had 3am morning calls from her to clean up the most disgusting pudding poops.
 I was also scared about contracting the parasite myself.
 One night I broke down and told Sander I couldn’t deal with it all.
 He, like the level headed man he is, calmed me down and ensured me it was a phase and everything would work out.
 He encouraged me and promised Booker would be well soon.
 We’d forget about all the horrible events that came from her being sick.
 I’m so glad he did.